BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

 * The body of the message consists of a line for each name in the MapMessage.
 Each line is as follows:

-  name=value<CR>
+  name=value

-  where <CR> is the platform specific line separator.
-The map values are represented in exactly the same as the way message headers are written.
+  The map values are represented in exactly the same as the way JMS message headers are written.

 * The value of the field 'hjb_jms_message_interface' is